SpacingBat3/MT-CoreAnim/Readme.md

   it a bit and to alow to provide this as a library with backwards compatible syntax.

-- [ ] Consider, if possible, replacing the official API once the modpack is activated, or find another way to make older mods use this over old API calls.
+- [X] Consider replacing the official API once the modpack is activated, or find another way to make older mods use this over old API calls.